List of Songs ~ Charlie Ipcar Home Page

 Inspired by "The Tryphena's Extra Hand" by C. Fox Smith

-Tune: as arranged for singing by Bob Zentz as recorded on
+Tune: as arranged for singing by Bob Zentz and recorded on

 Closehauled on the Wind of a Dream, © 2007